robmllze/xyz_pod/README.md

                   final temperature = WeatherPods().temperature;
                   final weatherCondition = WeatherPods().weatherCondition;
                   return Text(
-                    "Today is $weatherCondition and the temperature is $temperature°F.", );
+                    'Today is $weatherCondition and the temperature is $temperature°F.', );
                 },
               ),